Religion

 website is the property of the Troop 20 Committee in San Diego, California

-the Boy Scouts of America, and it is not an official communication channel of
+America, and it is not an official communication channel of the Scouting